tralves/nativescript-tweenjs/README.md

 ## License

-This is released under the MIT License, meaning you are free to include this in any type of program -- However for entities that need a support contract, changes, enhancements and/or a commercial license please contact me at [http://nativescript.tools](http://nativescript.tools).
+This is released under the MIT License, meaning you are free to include this in any type of program.

 ## Sample Snapshot